Introduction to wikis

 Online office tools | Average | High | High | Average |

-For ways to document chat and email exchanges in a Wiki, please refer to Using Wiki as a knowledge base.
+For ways to document chat and email exchanges in a wiki, please refer to Using Wiki as a knowledge base.

-Getting started
+Getting started with wikis

-However, it can take some time for everyone to start using a Wiki at an organization that has never used one before.
-In that case, you will have to be the first Wiki user.
+However, it can take some time for everyone to start using a wiki at an organization that has never used one before.
+In that case, you will have to be the first wiki user.

-Add information that’s useful to you
+1. Information that’s useful to you

-The first stage of adopting a Wiki is to get into the habit of continually adding pages.
+The first stage of adopting a wiki is to get into the habit of continually adding pages.
 You don’t need to write formally or go into deeper details to start; so long as the information is easy to understand, it’s fine.

 While your motivation may be to communicate your knowledge to others, it will likely take a while for people to catch on.
 We recommend starting out by thinking of it as something you’re doing for yourself.

-Write what you know
+2. What you know

 Start out by writing things you’ve learned in the course of your job that you’re likely to forget.
 For example, try making the following pages:

-Gather together important links to things like the company’s internal site, files on the file server, and external vendors.
+- Links to important resources: Gather together important links to things like the company’s internal site, files on the file server, and external vendors.

 Want more tips on pages to create?
-We’ll provide a few Wiki page templates in the tutorial section.
+We’ll provide a few wiki page templates in the tutorial section.

-Add things you’ve heard from others
+3. Things you’ve heard from others

 When you learn things about your job from others, create a new page.
 Then send the page URL to the person you got the information from, and ask them to review it for accuracy.